Baijayanta2003/Drift_Scan_Simulations_For_MWA/README.md

 ## Drift Scan Simulations For MWA

-In the following sections i will try to give an overview how to simulate drift scan data for the MWA Telescope.
+How to simulate drift scan data for the MWA Telescope.

 ## Setting Up A Virtual environment